ai-pipestream/pipestream-frontend/docs/technical/Service_Discovery_and_Health.md

 **Backend Implementation:**

-The `ShellService` in platform-shell backend (`src/routes/connectRoutes.ts`) aggregates health from all services:
+The `ShellService` in pipestream-frontend backend (`src/routes/connectRoutes.ts`) aggregates health from all services:

 1. Fetches all registered services from platform-registration
 2. Filters for resolvable gRPC services